 Sally glanced round, and noticed that the grain bag lay burst open not far away.
 She fancied that he had clung to it after he lost his footing, which explained why he had fallen so heavily, but that was not a point of any consequence now.
 There was nobody who could help her within two leagues of the spot, and it was evident that she could not leave him there to freeze.
 Then she noticed that the trees grew rather farther apart just there, and rising swiftly she ran back to bring the team.
-The ascent was steep, and she had to urge the horses, with sharp cries and blows from her mittened hand, among shadowy tree trunks and through snapping undergrowth before she reached the spot where Hawtrey lay.
-He looked up at her when at last the horses stood close beside him.
+The ascent was steep, and she had to urge them up it with sharp cries and blows with her mittened hand amidst the shadowy trunks and through snapping undergrowth before she reached the spot where Hawtrey lay.
+He looked up at her when at last they stood snorting close beside him.

-"You can't turn them here," he told her faintly.
+"You can't turn them here," he said.

-Sally was never sure how she managed it, for the sleigh drove against the slender trunks, and the fiery beasts, terrified by the snapping of the undergrowth, were almost unmanageable; but at last they were facing the descent again, and she stooped and twined her arms about the shoulders of Hawtrey, who now lay almost against the sleigh.
+Sally was never sure how she managed it, for the sleigh drove against the slender trunks, and the fiery beasts, terrified by the snapping of the undergrowth, were almost unmanageable; but at last they were facing the descent again, and she stooped and twined her arms about the shoulders of her companion, who now lay almost against the sleigh.

-"It's going to hurt, Gregory, but I have got to get you in," she warned him.
+"It's going to hurt, Gregory, but I have got to get you in," she said.